mqAncientHistory/cityOfRome/_posts/2018-10-27-ApolloBlog.md

 </p>

 {% include lightbox.html
 caption="*Figure 5.* Plan of the Temple of Apollo Palatinus (Temple d'Apollon) on the Palatine Hill.
-Note that it is connected to the 'House of Augustus (Maison d'Auguste)'.
+Note that it is connected to the 'House of Augustus' (Maison d'Auguste).
 Plan by [Cassius Ahenobarbus](https://commons.wikimedia.org/wiki/File:Area_apollonis_map.png), used under CC BY-SA 3.0." image="Apollo/PlanofTemple.png" width="1030" height="878" %}

 <p>
-However, this description of the Temple of Apollo Palatinus is indirectly challenged by archaeologist Stephan Zink, who states that “despite its fundamental importance for early Augustan temple design, the architecture of the temple of <em>Apollo in Patio</em> remains notoriously unknown” <span class="citation" data-cites="Zink">(Zink <a href="#ref-Zink">2008</a>: 47)</span>.
+However, this description of the Temple of Apollo Palatinus is indirectly challenged by archaeologist Stephan Zink, who states that, “despite its fundamental importance for early Augustan temple design, the architecture of the temple of <em>Apollo in Patio</em> remains notoriously unknown” <span class="citation" data-cites="Zink">(Zink <a href="#ref-Zink">2008</a>: 47)</span>.
 This is because the temple, in its current state of preservation, is little more than the foundations and scattered blocks.
 There have been several attempts to reconstruct it, yet none have been overwhelmingly accepted by the archaeological community as no explanation can be of any real value unless it can be corroborated by the archaeological evidence.
 </p>
 <p>
 Whereas Apollo’s original temple focused on him as a god of medicine, Apollo’s second temple emphasised his prophetic nature.
 This can be seen by the placing of the Sibylline books by Augustus underneath the statue of Apollo.
 These were a set of oracular books from the Roman kingdom which contained prophecies for the future of Rome.
 The Sibylline books had previously resided in the Temple of Jupiter Capitalinus, the most important temple in Rome <span class="citation" data-cites="Hill">(Hill <a href="#ref-Hill">1962</a>: 133)</span>; thus, by moving them to Temple of Apollos, Augustus also transferred some of Jupiter’s authority to Apollo.
 </p>
 <p>
 Another way in which Augustus changed the nature of Apollo was in regards to the <em>ludi saeculares.</em><a href="#fn5" class="footnote-ref" id="fnref5"><sup>5</sup></a> The games marked the end of a <em>saeculum</em>, a period of 110 years, the longest a human could live.
 The Temple of Apollo Palatinus was a key part of the celebrations with processions and sacrifices being held there.
-These games continued to occur until the rise of Christian emperors, ensuring that Apollo would remain on the same tier of worship as that of Jupiter, Mars, and Minerva.
+These games continued to occur until the rise of Christian emperors, ensuring that Apollo would remain on the same tier of worship as that of Jupiter, Mars and Minerva.
 </p>
 <p>
 This continual use of the temple by the senate and for the <em>ludi saeculares</em> can be seen as Augustus’ way of legitimizing and reinforcing his right to rule over Rome.
 The temple stood as a reminder of his victory at Actium and his semi-divine status, while the addition of the Sibylline books also linked Apollo to the future of Rome.
 In short, Apollo had become the paragon of power in Rome through the Temple of Apollo Palatinus, and would remain as such long after the Augustan age.